 The actual cannon salute is rare.
 You will not see one at a typical military funeral.
 The honor is given for these occasions, and pretty much only these:

-For Independence Day, the salute is technically called a "salute to the union" and fires one round for every state, currently 50.
-The traditional 21-gun version is fired at noon on military installations as a separate honor.
-It is one of the few times a regular American can witness a true 21-gun salute without a state funeral or a visit from a foreign president.
+For Independence Day, the noon salute is technically a "salute to the union" and fires one round for every state, currently 50.
+The traditional 21-gun version is fired separately on military installations, one of the few chances a regular American gets to witness the real thing.

 21-Gun Salute vs. Three-Volley Salute

 This is the part everybody gets wrong.
-At a military funeral, an honor guard typically performs the three-volley salute.
+At a military funeral, an honor guard performs the three-volley salute.
 The team is usually seven riflemen, sometimes three or eight, and each fires three blank rounds in unison.
-The crack you hear is sharp and rifle-loud, not the deep boom of a cannon.
-The whole thing takes about ten seconds.
+The crack is sharp and rifle-loud, not the deep boom of a cannon, and the whole thing takes about ten seconds.
+We wrote a full piece on the three-volley salute and why it is not a 21-gun salute if you want the deeper history.

-The reason it gets called a 21-gun salute in obituaries is the math.
+The reason obituaries get it wrong is the math.
 Seven shooters times three rounds equals 21.
 People hear "21 shots" and think "21-gun salute."
 Even broadcasters do it.
 The military does not.

-The three-volley salute itself comes from old battlefield tradition.
-After a fight, the burial detail would call a ceasefire to clear the dead and wounded.
-Three musket volleys signaled that the burial was complete and the battle could resume.
+The three-volley salute comes from old battlefield tradition.
+After a fight, the burial detail would call a ceasefire to clear the dead and wounded, and three musket volleys signaled that the burial was complete and the battle could resume.
 The volleys passed down the centuries as a way of telling the fallen they were not left behind.

-So if you ever stand at a service member's funeral and hear the rifles fire, you are not hearing a 21-gun salute.
-You are hearing something older and, for a family, more personal.
-It is fired for them, by hand, at close range.
+So when the rifles fire at a service member's funeral, you are hearing something older and, for a family, more personal.
 The cannon salute is for the office.
 The three-volley salute is for the soldier.

 |